 What are the Best Boxing Gloves for Beginners?

 I actually wrote an entire article about this exact question in my “Best Boxing Gloves for Beginners

 ” guide because I understand how hard it is for someone new to combat sports searching for the perfect first pair of boxing gloves.
 When I first started training Muay Thai many years ago I was clueless when searching for boxing gloves that were affordable yet high quality and durable.
 My goal is to help other’s find their perfect pair of boxing gloves so that they can further their own martial arts goals.

 Hayabusa S4 Boxing Gloves

-- THE PERFECT FIT: The pre-curved anatomical pocket with grip bar and proper thumb position ensures correct fist closure and alignment while delivering the most comfortable fit on the market.
-Sizes 10 oz 12 oz, 14 oz, and 16 oz.
+- BUILT FOR COMFORT WITH A TAILORED FIT: The pre-curved ergonomic pocket, grip bar and proper thumb position ensure proper fist closure and alignment — sizes 10 oz 12 oz, 14 oz, and 16 oz.

 - PACKAGE CONTENTS: 1 pair of S4 Boxing Gloves.
 S4 is perfect for training, sparring, kickboxing, combat sports, taekwondo, kickboxing, MMA, muay thai, and martial arts.

 The Hayabusa S4 boxing gloves is perfect for beginners and has everything you need to get started.
 The S4 provides free hand wraps as well so that you’re ready to go once your gloves arrive.
 I personally vouch for Hayabusa, they are a quality brand that is well known in the combat sports world.
 They are superior craftsman and know how to construct a proper fitting beginner boxing glove.
 I personally believe these are the best boxing gloves for beginners right now.